 Egypt is a priority country of SECO’s economic cooperation and development.
-It is a key regional actor.
-However, the country faces several challenges, such as an inefficient administration or limited economic competitiveness.
-Within the framework of Swiss cooperation with Egypt, SECO supports sustainable and inclusive economic development that benefits the entire population.
+It is Switzerland’s most important trading partner on the African continent and a respected regional power.
+Furthermore, it currently hosts around 6 million migrants form the continent.
+Egypt has already successfully implemented several economic reforms and now embarks on a second wave of ambitious reforms.
+Within the framework of the Swiss cooperation programme with Egypt, SECO supports macro-economic reforms as well as more sustainable and inclusive economic development to the benefit of the population.

 What are SECO’s objectives?

 SECO, the Swiss Agency for Development and Cooperation (SDC), the Peace and Human Rights Division (PHRD) from the Federal Department of Foreign Affairs and the State Secretariat for Migration (SEM) jointly define and implement the Swiss cooperation programme in Egypt.
 The four objectives of the Swiss cooperation are Good governance and human rights, Sustainable and inclusive economic development, Vocational skills development and decent work and Migration and protection.
 Therein, SECO’s focus lies on:

 - Good economic governance, macroeconomic reforms and strong institutions